Helsinki City Rail Loop

 The Helsinki City Rail Loop (Pisararata literally translated: droplet railway, Centrumslingan) is a planned new railway line in Helsinki, Southern Finland.
 It is to be a double track balloon loop in the shape of a tear drop.
 Helsinki commuter rail currently terminating at Helsinki Central railway station would be diverted into tunnels under the city centre.
 New underground stations would be created in Töölö (west), Helsinki city centre (south; likely to be located directly under Forum shopping centre) and Hakaniemi metro station (east), with a possible fourth station at Alppila (north) depending on how the connection to the main line is made in relation to the existing northern Pasila railway station.
-The new tracks will be 7 km long.
+The new tracks would be 7 km long.

+Reasons for construction and cost estimate

 The target is to free up capacity at Helsinki Central railway station to allow for expansion of long-distance trains; the existing capacity between Pasila and Helsinki has been all used up with the opening of the Ring Rail Line in 2014.
 Detailed planning took place during 2012–2015, resulting in the project being shelved in February 2015.
 The project was initially expected to cost €956 million if completed by the 2020s.
 For the planning stages, €40 million was allocated.
 By 2019 the expected cost of the original plan had risen to €1.5 billion.

+Planning status

 In June 2022, the Finnish Transport Infrastructure Agency (FTIA) published a report stating that the City Rail Loop is not necessary, and suggested alternatives such as renewal of commuter train fleets and improved railway signalling.
 Individual changes in gear and geometry are also needed in the railway area of the Central railway station and Pasila.
 However, the study has looked at a situation in which the City Rail Loop, Lentorata, the new direct line between Riihimäki and Tampere and the Helsinki–Turku high-speed railway would have been implemented.

+Alignment and stations

+The double-track rail connection running beneath Helsinki’s inner city would be 8 kilometres long, of which about 6 kilometres would be in tunnel.
+The loop would link the lines towards Espoo and Vantaankoski with the lines towards Kerava.
+The Rail Loop would bring passengers all the way into the city centre, and the number of transfers would decrease as trains would also stop at Hakaniemi and Töölö.
+Although the route is slightly longer than the current direct route, travel time to the core city centre would remain roughly the same, since train speeds in the tunnel would be higher than in the current rail yard.

+Hakaniemi railway station would be integrated with the metro station.
+The City Centre station would be located by the corner of the Forum shopping centre, and the Töölö railway station is planned near Töölöntori.
+In the city centre, and especially at Hakaniemi, there would be the option to transfer to the metro line.
+In Töölö there could also potentially be an interchange with the proposed Töölö metro line.